nearmap/npx-run/README.md

 order of their names.

-Note that arguments passed to a pattern e.g. `npx run foo:* --arg1` will be passed to each matching scriptthey where run individually.
+Note that arguments passed to a pattern e.g. `npx run foo:* --arg1` will be passed to each matching script.

 ### dry-run